zencart/documentation/content/dev/release_process/prerequisites.md

 Once you have these things, you're almost ready to begin.

 # Final Steps Before Beginning

+## Prepare your branch

+Be sure your copy of the Github repo is up to date, and be sure you're on the right branch for building (either `master` or `prior-version-branch` for a patch).

+Create a new branch specifically for the version file changes.

 ## Update the versioning files:

 NOTE: If you are setting up a pre-release, please see [Pre-Release Notes](/dev/release_process/pre_release_notes/).

-Before doing the version updates, create a new branch specifically for these changes.

 1. Edit the file `includes/version.php` and update the version.

 1. Edit the file `zc_install/includes/version.php` and update the version.

+**For patch releases or any release with no database change SKIP REMAINING VERSION FILE UPDATES.
+Go to the next step.**

-1. Edit the file `zc_install/sql/install/mysql_zencart.sql` and update the version number in the `project_version` and `project_version_history` tables.
+3. Edit the file `zc_install/sql/install/mysql_zencart.sql` and update the version number in the `project_version` and `project_version_history` tables.

 1. Edit the file `zc_install/sql/updates/mysql_upgrade_zencart_<current>.sql` and update the version number in the `project_version` and `project_version_history` tables.